CIA's hackers are allegedly fixated on Pokemon

 Gotta hack 'em all.

-There's several Pokemon hidden among the CIA's Android exploits and techniques shown in WikiLeaks' thousands of documents released on Tuesday.
-The security vulnerabilities allegedly allowed the agency's hackers to take control of a device remotely, sending the CIA the user's location, texts and voice communications, as well as activating the phone's camera and microphone.
+There are several Pokemon hidden among the CIA's Android exploits and hacking techniques divulged in thousands of documents released by WikiLeaks on Tuesday.
+The agency's hackers allegedly used security vulnerabilities to take control of a device remotely, and could then collect information like a user's location, texts and voice communications, as well as activate the phone's camera and microphone.

 CNET is unable to verify if the documents are real or unaltered.
 WikiLeaks has a long track record of releasing top secret government documents, and experts said the CIA's hacks appear legitimate, according to CBS News.

-On the CIA's alleged techniques to take control of Android devices, nearly one-third of them have codenames inspired by Pokemon.
+Of the CIA's alleged techniques to take control of Android devices, nearly one-third of them have code names inspired by Pokemon.

 An exploit named "Dugtrio," after the three-headed digging Pokemon, affected devices on Android 4.0 to 4.1.2, allowing hackers to gain remote access to devices.
-Another vulnerability codenamed Starmie, a popular sea-star Pokemon, affected Samsung tablets, a Galaxy Note, and devices on Android 4.0 to 4.3.
+Another vulnerability code-named Starmie, a popular sea-star Pokemon, affected Samsung tablets, the Galaxy Note and devices on Android 4.0 to 4.3.

 It's unclear how or why the CIA would pick these names, and the intelligence agency is not commenting on WikiLeaks' allegations.
 The bizarre monikers aren't limited to just Pokemon, however.